-Potato pancakes, also known as latkes, are a special treat for all of us to enjoy.
-The only problem with these delicious morsels is the recipe calls for large amounts of oil for frying.
-Disposing used cooking oil in an eco friendly way can be a little tricky.
+Potato pancakes, also known as latkes, are a special treat that just about everyone can enjoy.
+The only problem with these delicious morsels is the recipe calls for large amounts of oil for frying, and disposing of used cooking oil in an eco friendly way can be a little tricky.
 This year put used cooking oil in an old container and find out about disposal services in your local area.
 For those of you who compost, you can combine the oil with some sawdust or lawn clippings, throw in some fertilizer and lime, and put it in the compost bin.
 All household oils are biodegradable.

 Cook a meal with locally sourced food

 Instead of picking up groceries from chain stores, visit your local farmers market instead.
-Get to know the people working there and find out what is in season.
-This is a great way to explore new recipes for you holiday table while supporting local farming and learning more about food and where it comes from.
+Get to know the people working there and find out what’s in season.
+This is a great way to explore new recipes for your holiday table while supporting local farmers and learning more about food and where it comes from.
 Check out localharvest.org for sustainable food sources in your area.

 Compost scraps and leftovers